Sergiogk/Sergiogk/README.md

 # Hello folks!👋

 My name is Ganesh Kadam.
 I am a Network Administrator and Story Writer.
-I am from india, living in Pune and working at Semantic.
+I am from India, live in Pune, and work at Semantic.

 ## &#x270d; Content Creation & Blogging

-Apart Network Admin , I also make tracking videos.
-You can check the out on My YouTube
+Aside from being a DevOps Engineer and Network Administrator, I also create tracking videos.
+You can check it out on My YouTube channel.